The Shiro Architects customer experience (CX) journey

 Making CX-EX information work for decision makers

-Our approach is also based on recognising the limitations on management’s attention, as one inevitability is that across any organisation, while their intelligence, their ideas and suggestions may be good, managers only have limited time to read, and the quality of its team members’ writing abilities will be uneven.
+Our approach is also based on recognising the limitations on management’s attention, as managers only have limited time to read.

-Managers won’t wish to invest effort in reading or making sense of the contributions of everyone invited to contribute, but they may still want to ask highly targeted questions, as they need the innovation and advances borne of smart collaboration to happen.
+They typically won’t wish to invest effort in reading or making sense of the contributions of everyone invited to contribute and will likely want to be as hands-off as possible.

-This is the challenge to which I, Graham Lauren, bring my skill set, as, professionally, I find satisfying both conducting the investigation and the task of sense-making and transforming ordinary writing into material that can be enjoyed, understood, discussed and learned from.
+This is the challenge to which I, Graham Lauren, bring my skill set, as, professionally, I find satisfying both initiating and shaping the investigation and the subsequent task of sense-making and transforming ordinary writing into material that can be enjoyed, understood, discussed and learned from.

 Shiro publishing on the application of social internet literacy to property

-Yet unless businesses know about these subjective experiences and the role every function plays in shaping them, customer satisfaction is more likely to remain an unfulfillable aspiration than an attainable goal.
+Yet unless businesses know about these subjective experiences and the role every function plays in shaping them, customer satisfaction is more likely to remain an unrealisable aspiration than an attainable goal.

 It is not entirely a coincidence that those businesses that get closer to customers typically boast of better financial returns.
 (Just ask Amazon.)

-In the near future, the CX resulting from getting this right is increasingly unlikely to be an accident.
+And in the near future, the positive CX resulting from getting this right is increasingly unlikely to be an accident.